trixky/gpgm/README.md

 ## Algorithm

-The algorithm start by explore the graph in the graph traversal part and save the dependencies of each process.
+The algorithm starts by the graph traversal part, exploring the dependencies of each process.

-Next the genetic part start, using a population that evolves over the generations by [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)) and [crossing](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).
+Next the genetic part uses a population that evolves over the generations by [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)) and [crossing](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).

 Each instance of the population is represented by a chromosome, made up of genes.